-Improving Peer Online Forums
+Improving Peer Online Forums (IPOF)

 Online searches will lead them to a range of mental health peer forums (also called online communities).
 These are websites where people with a shared interest or concern can “post” messages to others and get their advice and support.
 Online forums can be very helpful.
 Some people report feeling less distressed, less alone, and more able to cope.
 However, others have reported feeling more distressed and less able to cope after using forums.
 We do not know why these differences occur.
 This means we do not know how to make forums better, or which ones should be offered to people seeking help.

-Our team includes people with experience of seeking support for mental health problems; people who fund, run and support online mental health forums; and people with the skills to collect and analyse the data.
+Our team includes people with experience in seeking support for mental health problems; people who fund, run and support online mental health forums; and people with the skills to collect and analyse the data.
 Our outputs will be shared with people taking part in the research, and then widely across mental health and academic groups.